boylesoftware/x2node-common/README.md

 ```

 The log ouput includes the timestamp, the PID, the section (or "ERROR" for the error) and the message itself.
 An error message also includes the error stack, if provided.

+## Actors

+Throughout the framework's modules the notion of _actor_ is used, which is the entity that performs an operation (makes a web-service API call, runs a database query, etc.).
+In the most cases the actor is what often call _user_ or _principal_ in many other systems.
+X2 Framework does not use the term _user_ because the entity that performs operations is not necessarily a person (it can be a script, or the system itself).

+For the modules, the actor is represented by an object, that exposes the following properties and methods:

+* `stamp` - Actor stamp, which is a string or a number that identifies the actor in various historical records, such as logs, record modification histories, etc. It can be, for example, a user login name or a user account id.

+* `hasRole(role)` - Tells if the actor has the specified role.

+Applications normally add more application-specific properties and methods to the actor objects, but the framework modules expect at least the above.